sarai162/Azure-Labs/AWS-Labs/Task_4.md

 # Solution

-Open the EC2 service in the AWS Console.\b
+Open the EC2 service in the AWS Console.
-Click Launch instance.\b
+Click Launch instance.
 Select an appropriate Linux AMI.
 Choose an instance type.
 Configure the network and security group.